danielegiardiello/Prediction_performance_survival/01_predsurv_minimal_RMD.md

 -   overall performance measures: as a combination of discrimination and calibration and/or as a measure of the explained variation;

-Unfortunately, a few publications report the complete baseline (cumulative) hazard or survival or even the baseline (cumulative) hazard or survival at fixed time horizon *t*.
+Unfortunately, only few publications report the complete baseline (cumulative) hazard or survival or even the baseline (cumulative) hazard or survival at fixed time horizon *t*.
 If we had both individual data of the development and validation, a complete assessment of discrimination